mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Staying up-to-date with the latest releases
 [Click here](https://github.com/quantstamp/qsp-protocol-node/releases) to view and download the latest releases.
-Sign-up to recieve automatic notifications on `Github` by:
+Sign-up to recieve automatic notifications on `GitHub` by:

 - visiting [this page](https://github.com/quantstamp/qsp-protocol-node/releases)
 - clicking on `Watch` near the top-right corner of your screen